 The proposed restriction is targeted at mixtures that present a risk to the environment that is not adequately controlled and will reduce these risks progressively over the eight years following the year of entry into force (assumed to be 2021).

 The impact of a restriction on the use of microplastics as infill material for synthetic sports surfaces has also been assessed.
-The Dossier Submitter has assessed two restriction options in detail, and concluded that both could be considered to be proportionate.
+The Dossier Submitter assessed two restriction options in detail, and concluded that both could be considered to be proportionate: the mandatory use of risk management measures with a transitional periods of three years (option A) or a ban on placing on the market with a transitional period of six years (option B).

 The detailed scope of the proposed restriction is presented in Table 3.

 The proposed restriction is estimated to result in a cumulative emission reduction of approximately 500 thousand tonnes of microplastics (250 thousand tonnes if infill material is excluded) over the 20 year period following its entry into force (a reduction of 70% of the quantified emissions of intentionally added microplastics that would otherwise have occurred in the absence of the restriction taking effect) at a cost of approximately €9.5 billion (NPV) (€10.8 or 19.1 billion (NPV) in total if one of the proposed restriction options for synthetic infill material is also included – See Table 37 and Annex D.13 for details).
 The cost effectiveness of avoided emissions, for sectors where those have been quantified, is estimated to range from €1/kg to €870/kg per year (Table 1).
 The costs of the instructions for use and disposal requirement could not be quantified, but are considered to be minor in comparison to other costs estimated (Table 2).